juanluispaz/ts-sql-query/docs/query-runners/general-purpose-query-runners.md

 }
 ```

+**Note**: In case the provided query runner doesn't support low-level transaction management, fake `beginTransaction`, `commit`, and `rollback` will be emitted to allow you to see them in the log.

 ## InterceptorQueryRunner

 A query runner that intercept all the queries and delegate the execution of the queries to the query runner received as second argument in the constructor.